England's

 Peter

-Shilton played in all seven matches at the 1990 tournament in Italy, the
+Shilton played in all seven matches at the 1990 tournament in Italy, and

 most England have ever played in a tournament.